SUBSCRIBE TO OUR FREE NEWSLETTER

-In case you weren't already convinced that CISA is a surveillance bill masquerading as a cybersecurity bill, today the Senate rejected four separate amendments to the bill that attempted to better protect the privacy of Americans.
+In case you weren't already convinced that CISA is a surveillance bill masquerading as a cybersecurity bill, today, the Senate rejected four separate amendments to the bill that attempted to protect Americans' privacy better.
 Senator Wyden had an amendment to require the removal of personal information before information could be shared, which was voted down 55 to 41.
-Senator Heller had an amendment that was basically a backstop against the Wyden amendment, saying that if the Wyden amendment didn't pass, Homeland Security would be responsible for removing such personal information.
-That amendment also failed by a 49 to 47 vote.
+Senator Heller had an amendment that was a backstop against the Wyden amendment, saying that if the Wyden amendment didn't pass, Homeland Security would be responsible for removing such personal information.
+That amendment also failed with 49 to 47 votes.
 Senator Leahy had an amendment that would have removed FOIA exemptions in the bill (making it much less transparent how CISA was used).
 That amendment was voted down 59 to 37.
-Senator Franken then had an amendment that would have "tightened" the definition of cybersecurity threats, so that the shared information needed to be "reasonably likely" to cause damage, as opposed to the current "may" cause damage.
-And (you guess it, because you're good at this), it was also voted down by a 60 to 35 vote.
+Senator Franken then had an amendment that would have "tightened" the definition of cybersecurity threats so that the shared information needed to be "reasonably likely" to cause damage, as opposed to the current "may" cause damage.
+And (you guessed it because you're good at this), it was also voted down by a 60 to 35 vote.

 Meanwhile, Marcy Wheeler notes that the revised version of the bill by Senators Burr and Feinstein, which claimed to incorporate greater transparency requirements proposed by Senator Tester, actually takes away a lot of transparency and actually makes it more difficult for Congress to learn whether or not CISA is being used for domestic surveillance: